Interstitial lung disease includes

 While you’re undergoing treatment, here are a few things you can do to stay healthy:

-- Stop smoking.
+- If you smoke, consider quitting.
 Smoking can damage your lungs even more.

 - Eat a well-balanced diet.
 Getting enough nutrients and calories is important, especially because this disease can make you lose weight.